Mortgage in Germany: How Baufinanzierung Actually Works

 Key Takeaways

-- ✓German mortgage rates for a 10-year fixed term currently sit around 3.3% effective annual rate (Dr. Klein, March 2026).
+- ✓10-year fixed mortgage rates currently sit around 3.3% effective annual rate (Dr. Klein, March 2026).
+The ECB held its main refinancing rate at 2.15% this month.

-- ✓You will need at least 10-15% of the purchase price in cash for closing costs (Kaufnebenkosten), which cannot be financed.
+- ✓Budget at least 10-15% of the purchase price in cash for closing costs (Kaufnebenkosten).
+Banks will not finance these.

 - ✓After 10 years, Section 489 BGB gives you the legal right to exit any fixed-rate mortgage with 6 months notice and zero penalty.